 Faculty in the Department of Biostatistics work at the frontier of public health, leading research teams that investigate some of today's most pressing health issues.
 Recruited from the top universities from around the world, the faculty bring to the School a wealth of experience that serves to inform their research and teaching.

-SRIKESH ARUNAJADAI(PhD, University of California, Berkeley)
+HOWARD ANDREWS (PhD, Rutgers University)